exercism/javascript/concepts/arithmetic-operators/about.md

  let pow_ab = p ** q; // => 16
  ```

-## Using Additon Operator with Strings
+## Using Addition Operator with Strings
 The `+` operator can also be used to concatenate strings
 ```javascript
  let a = 'Ex';